 - a.
-Site plan, including, but not limited to: - (1) Existing and proposed elevations of the area in question and the nature, location and dimensions of existing and/or proposed structures, earthen fill placement, amount and location of excavation material, and storage of materials or equipment; - (2) Spot ground elevations for all proposed structures, at building corners and 20-foot or smaller intervals along the foundation footprints, or one foot contour elevations throughout the building site; - (3) Proposed locations of water supply, sanitary sewer, and utilities;

-If available, the base flood elevation from the flood insurance study and/or flood insurance rate map; and - (4) Proposed locations of drainage and stormwater management facilities;

-- (5) Proposed grading plan; - (6) Base flood elevations and future-conditions flood elevations; - (7) Boundaries of the base flood floodplain and future-conditions floodplain; - (8) If applicable, the location of the regulatory floodway; and - (9) Certification of the above by a registered professional engineer or surveyor. - b.
-Building and Ffoundation design detail, including, but not limited to: - (1) Proposed elevation in relation to mean sea level, of the lowest floor (including basement) of all structures; - (2) Elevation in relation to mean sea level to which any nonresidential structure will be floodproofed; - For a crawl space foundation, location and total net area of foundation openings as required in section 16-877(3) and FEMA Technical Bulletins 1-93 and 7-93; and - For foundations placed on fill, the location and height of fill, and compaction requirements (compacted to 95% using the Standard Proctor Test Method); and - (3) Certification that any proposed nonresidential floodproofed structure meets the criteria in Sec.
-16-12.50-B.2; - (4) For enclosures below the base flood elevation, location and total net area of foundation openings as required in Sec.
-16-12.50-A.5. - (5) Design plans certified by a registered professional engineer or architect for all proposed structures.
+Site plan, including, but not limited to: - (1) Existing and proposed elevations of the area in question and the nature, location and dimensions of existing and/or proposed structures, earthen fill placement, amount and location of excavation material, and storage of materials or equipment; - (2) Spot ground elevations for all proposed structures, at building corners and 20-foot or smaller intervals along the foundation footprints, or one foot contour elevations throughout the building site; - (3) Proposed locations of water supply, sanitary sewer, and utilities; - (4) Proposed locations of drainage and stormwater management facilities; - (5) Proposed grading plan; - (6) Base flood elevations and future-conditions flood elevations; - (7) Boundaries of the base flood floodplain and future-conditions floodplain; - (8) If applicable, the location of the floodway; and - (9) Certification of the above by a registered professional engineer or surveyor. - b.
+Building and foundation design detail, including, but not limited to: - (1) Proposed elevation in relation to mean sea level, of the lowest floor (including basement) of all structures; - (2) Elevation in relation to mean sea level to which any nonresidential structure will be floodproofed; - (3) Certification that any proposed nonresidential floodproofed structure meets the criteria in Sec.
+16-10.50-B.2; - (4) For enclosures below the base flood elevation, location and total net area of foundation openings as required in Sec.
+16-10.50-A.5. - (5) Design plans certified by a registered professional engineer or architect for all proposed structures. - c.
+Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.